Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Inferential methods and guarantees

 \subsection{One-shot inference for treatment effect}

-In this subsection we present asymptotic results named one-shot inference for treatment effect, where all of the data, rather than subsamples, are utilized twice: first to estimate the unknown nuisance parameters and then to solve the score equation below, defining $\hat \theta$ as the solution to
+In this subsection we present one-shot inference results, where all of the data, rather than subsamples, are utilized twice: first to estimate the unknown nuisance parameters and then to solve the score equation below.
+Define $\hat \theta$ as the solution to